O'Shea Dugas

-O'Shea Deon Dugas (born September 22, 1996) is an American football offensive tackle for the Birmingham Stallions of the United States Football League (USFL).
+O'Shea Deon Dugas (born September 22, 1996) is an American professional football offensive tackle.
 He played college football at Louisiana Tech.

 College career

 After graduating high school, he chose Louisiana Tech over Louisiana-Lafayette, Louisiana-Monroe, Memphis, Nevada, Southern Miss, and Tulane.
 At Louisiana Tech he earned Second-team All-Conference from 2016 to 2017, and First-team All Conference in 2018.
 He was also on the Conference USA All-Freshman Team in 2015.

 Professional career

 Cincinnati Bengals

 After going undrafted in 2019 he was signed by the Cincinnati Bengals on May 10, 2019.
-On September 2, 2019 he was placed on injury reserve due to a knee injury during preseason.
-On November 11, 2020 he was signed to the practice squad.
+On September 2, 2019, he was placed on injury reserve due to a knee injury during preseason.
 He was waived on September 3, 2020.
+On November 11, 2020, he was signed to the practice squad.

 Edmonton Elks

 Dugas was added to the active roster of the Edmonton Elks of the CFL on July 9, 2021.
 He did not play in a regular season game for the Elks and was released on July 29, 2021.